noyainrain/flatdir/CONTRIBUTING.md

 make
 ```

-All available code checks (type, test and style) can be run with:
+All available code checks can be run with:

 ```sh
 make check